ncatlab/nlab-content/pages/2/7/4/0/472/content.md

 * A cylinder functor functorially provides _[[cylinder objects]]_ used for talking about [[homotopy]].

 * The notation is supposed to be suggestive of a [[product]] with an object $I$.
-While this is the motivating example, the interval functor need not be of that form.
+While this is the motivating example, the cylinder functor need not be of that form.

 ##Cylindrical model structures